These vegan double chocolate cookies are soft, chewy and chunky. They taste just like the cookies that come fresh from the bakery!

 If you prefer a slight crunch to your cookie, leave them in for 3-5 minutes longer.
 But be warned that if you leave them in for longer than this, they’ll become dense and crispy.

-Store the cookies in an airtight container in a cool, dry place for up to 3 days.
+Store them in an airtight container in a cool, dry place for up to 5 days.
+They can be kept in the fridge too for extra chewiness!

-If you give it a go, please let me know how it goes for you!
+If you give the recipe a go, please let me know how it goes for you!

 Chewy bakery-style cookies with big chunks of white and dark chocolate.